idesis-gmbh/BareBrowser/app/_root/README.md

 - `Scheme` is used for BareBrowsers internal protocol `bb://`, for example to show the internal home page.
 It can be changed to other
   [RFC 3986 URI syntax](https://tools.ietf.org/html/rfc3986#section-3) compliant values.
-This affects BareBrowser builtin URLs, so you would have to use, for example, `myscheme://home` etc. instead of `bb://home`.
+This affects BareBrowsers builtin URLs, so you would have to use, for example, `myscheme://home` etc. instead of `bb://home`.